319th Reconnaissance Wing [319th RW]

 The 319th Air Expeditionary Group deployed to a makeshift tent city somewhere in the arid desert of Southwest Asia.
 From the start of air operations over Afghanistan Oct.
 7, by 2 November 2001 the 319th Air Expeditionary Group [319th AEG] had flown over 150 sorties and more than 1050 hours; pumping over 1.4 million gallons of gas into more than 450 planes.

 Refueling by the Grand Forks (N.D.)
-Air Force Base's 319th Air Refueling Wing is the mission of Base X in Oman, the secret outpost of the US Air Force in a country that wants its cooperation kept quiet.
+Air Force Base's 319th Air Refueling Wing was the mission of Base X in Oman, the secret outpost of the US Air Force in a country that wants its cooperation kept quiet.
 The mission, going on since early in the Afghan war, has become workaday.
 Base X serves as the forward operating location for US air refueling aircraft in the Middle East.
 US bombers, crucial during Operation Anaconda in March, are just some of the planes that receive mid-air refueling from KC-135 tankers stationed there.

 For the first time since the Gulf War, the 157th Air Refueling Wing, Pease ANGB, New Hampshire began a New Year with more than 250 of its members mobilized and more than 150 personnel deployed.
 The deployers, most of whom missed the Christmas holidays at home, were scattered in various locations overseas and in the United States.
 The largest group was overseas at "Base X," where more than 60 personnel were supporting two jets as the 157th served as lead unit for an Air National Guard refueling task force.
 Unit commander Col. Richard P. Martell was leading this task force that included units from the 155th ARW, Lincoln, Neb. and the 128th ARW, Milwaukee.
 The three units had experienced moderate taskings at first, but all that seemed to be changing.
 That pace changed at the end of March 2002 when the 157th's lead role at Base X ends.
 Even so, the unit continued to maintain a 30 to 35-member package at Base X for as long as operations there continue.